 The sisters grew up in the family business, learning the travel industry by working side-by-side with their father.
-Jean oversees the operations side as Partner, President and CEO of the company while Tina manages finance, sales, marketing and strategic departments as Partner and CFO.
+Jean oversees operations, information technology and security, and talent acquisition as Co-CEO and Chief People Officer of the company while Tina manages finance, sales, marketing and global enterprise solutions as Co-CEO and Chief Customer Officer.
 They may be opposites in looks and personalities, but they complement one another and are singular when it comes to their shared vision and devotion to the enterprise their father started.

-In the early 1970’s, young family man Dan Neider along with his parents, Walter and Mildred Neider, started a small retail travel agency they named Neider Travelway, Inc. Walter had owned the local Racine Greyhound bus station for years and they saw an opportunity to expand into retail airline travel and tours.
+In the 1970’s, young family man Dan Neider along with his parents, Walter and Mildred Neider, started a small retail travel agency they named Neider Travelway, Inc. Walter had owned the local Racine Greyhound bus station since 1967 and saw an opportunity to expand into retail airline travel and tours.
 They bought a building around the corner from the bus station and opened their doors.

 In addition to retail travel, the company dabbled in corporate travel for local corporations in Racine and Milwaukee area.
 As word spread about Neider Travelway’s superior service, they landed a couple of group incentive trips; and that got Dan thinking about what the future could hold.